 GICRNet Master Class: Analysis of Population-based Cancer Registry data

 Population-based cancer registries (PBCR) are critical to national cancer control planning, and in the monitoring and evaluating of specific cancer control measures aimed at reducing the burden and suffering from cancer in the community.
 With only a limited number of adequate civil and vital registration systems available in many parts of the developing world, cancer registries provide a unique source of such information on the scale, profile and evolution of the local cancer burden.

-The module is a comprehensive course covering the following aspects:
+The module is a comprehensive course for trainers covering the following aspects:

-Upon completion of the module, participants will have strengthened their capacity to conduct cancer survival studies of the highest quality.
+Upon completion of the module, trainers will have strengthened their capacity to lead and coordinate data analysis courses and provide support to PBCR to perform descriptive analysis of their data.
 More specifically, they will be able to:

 FOR FURTHER INFORMATION, PLEASE CONTACT:

 Fax: +33 4 72 73 80 80